truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 Actually, even that won't work: the Ripple scheme allows you to be *"thrown out" of the UNL club*.
 In this way, Ripple doesn't really have full nodes at all.

-But lets run with it: To "know you've been paid", you **need to be join the club, and stay in** until your payment(s) go through.
+But lets run with it: To "know you've been paid", you **need to join the club, and stay in** until your payment(s) go through.
 So the application of CONOP actually requires, that, to know you've been paid, you need to be "long a *call* option to join Ripple" + "long a *put* option that you'll be thrown out before you can use Ripple".

 The second term (the put), acts as a kind of insurance that fully compensates you if you are kicked out of the club.
 However, because [1] "full compensation" is "them knowing they've been paid" (impossible to provide, by circular reasoning), and [2] because the likelihood of being kicked out is highly subjective ("volatile"), **the cost of the option is infinite for everyone except the 1 person who controls the UNL: Ripple Labs**.
 If RL were destroyed, the gatekeepers would then be "a coalition of 80% of the club members".